Disentangling the Sub-Cycle Electron Momentum Spectrum in Strong-Field Ionization

-In conclusion, we have presented a procedure to filter out the ATI comb in a strong-field ionization spectrum, to more clearly reveal the underlying features of the strong-field ionization process.
-This filtering is not simply an aesthetic change.
-The filtered momentum specrum shown in Fig.~\ref{fig:Filtered_Spectrum} contains holographic features from sub-cycle trajectory interferences that are normally obscured by the ATI rings\cite{faria_it_2020}.
-The filtered spectrum displays subtle wiggling modulations in the spider-leg structures that have not been seen previously \cite{huismans_time-resolved_2011, hickstein_direct_2012}, as well as periodic minima along them.
-Clear observations of these holographic features can help validate strong-field theories and lead to a clearer understanding of the electron dynamics that generate them.
+In conclusion, we have presented a procedure to filter out the ATI comb and other inter-cycle features in a strong-field ionization spectrum, to more clearly reveal the underlying sub-cycle features of the strong-field ionization process.
+This time-filtering is not simply an aesthetic change.
+The filtered momentum spectrum shown in Fig.~\ref{fig:Filtered_Spectrum} contains holographic features from sub-cycle trajectory interferences that are normally obscured by the ATI rings \cite{faria_it_2020}.
+These sub-cycle interferences revealed by the filtering merit significant further study and should help to validate holographic models in strong-field ionization.